MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Known issues

-For a list of all known issues and suggestions, see the [PowerToys product repo issues on GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-PowerToys+Run%22).
+For a list of all known issues and suggestions, see the [PowerToys product repository issues on GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-PowerToys+Run%22).

 ## Attribution